Dileep-royal/linux/README.md

 # Linux Tutorial

 ### About Linux
-1.Linux is an Operating System(OS),that means an System Software that handles resources of a computer hardware.
+Linux is an Operating System(OS),that means an System Software that handles resources of a     computer hardware.
-2.An operating system can be described as an interface among the computer hardware and the user of any computer.
+An operating system can be described as an interface among the computer hardware and the user of  any computer.
 ### Architecture of Linux
 ![](https://static.javatpoint.com/linux/images/architecture-of-linux.png)
 #### 1. Kernel: